ElsaTam/starship-odyssey/06 - Lore & History/Basic History.md

 #needsRevision

+- May need rewriting after [[Quantum Cascade]] and [[The Development of the Starship]] are more detailed.

 #needsDetail

+- Years 8 through 28 have no details.

 ## Departure and Earth's Final Hours

 52 years ago, the Starship Odyssey departed Earth under life-or-death circumstances.
-Envisioned as an ambitious, long-term interspecies experiment, the threat of the Quantum Cascade sped up construction by necessity.
+Envisioned as an ambitious, long-term interspecies experiment, the threat of the [[Quantum Cascade]] sped up construction by necessity.
 Reckless experiments by Earth's most powerful governments triggered this phenomenon.
 In the end, it caused reality fractures, rendering Earth uninhabitable within a year.

 From the outset, the Odyssey hosted many alien species, including [[Oltori]], [[Gelarites]], [[Zypherians]], [[Voraxoids]], and [[Ethereons]].
 Each species brought their unique perspectives, skills, and cultural practices.
 The multinational, multi-species scientific body overseeing the project, the [[Atlas Council]], used temporal manipulation tools provided by the [[Hephaestus Forge]] to speed up the completion of the ship.